nikolasklein/gloam/README.md

 gloam.io
 ==================

-> ##### This readme is a work in progress.
-I'm trying to describe the technological keypoints of gloam.io

 gloam.io is an interactive data visualization, that calculates—based on given latitudes—the sunrise, sunset and twilight times and creates a mesmerizing and stunning experience.